Welcome to the BGS Data Room.

 Do you have a question about New Jersey's Renewable Portfolio Standard?

-- For more information about the EDCs' undertaking concerning renewable portfolio standards, please go to the BPU Docs page.
+- For more information about the EDCs' undertaking concerning renewable portfolio standards, please go to the Misc Regulatory page.

 Do you have a question about PJM's Auction Revenue Rights?

-- To find more information about PJM's Annual Auction Revenue Rights Allocation, please go to the PJM Links page.
+- To find more information about PJM's Annual Auction Revenue Rights Allocation, please go to the BPU and PJM Links page.

 Each cell in the tables on the Data Room pages contains information about the associated data series: